Offshore Energy Thematic Methods

 3.1.1 Fossil fuel extraction (oil and gas)

-Offshore oil and gas platforms extract mineral and energy resources from beneath the seabed.
-These operations are classified within ISIC Division 06 (Extraction of crude petroleum and natural gas)[7].
-ISIC Division 06 does not distinguish onshore from offshore extraction at the four-digit level.
-Compilers should use location-based coding (associating production units with offshore spatial units) or national satellite industry codes where available to isolate offshore activities.
-For industry classification guidance in the ocean accounting context, see TG-3.3 Economic Activity Relevant to the Ocean.
+Offshore oil and gas platforms extract mineral and energy resources classified within ISIC Division 06 (Extraction of crude petroleum and natural gas)[7].
+ISIC Division 06 does not distinguish onshore from offshore extraction at the four-digit level; compilers should use location-based coding or national satellite industry codes where available.
+See TG-3.3 Economic Activity Relevant to the Ocean.

-Physical asset accounts record stocks of oil and natural gas resources using the United Nations Framework Classification for Fossil Energy and Mineral Reserves and Resources (UNFC-2009), which distinguishes[8]:
+Physical asset accounts record stocks using the United Nations Framework Classification for Fossil Energy and Mineral Reserves and Resources (UNFC-2009)[8]:

 Monetary asset accounts record the net present value of commercially recoverable resources, with revaluations reflecting changes in commodity prices, extraction costs, and discount rates[9].
-For worked examples of the net present value approach applied to offshore energy resources, see TG-3.10 Offshore Energy Accounts.
+For foundational supply-use and asset-account structures, see TG-3.10 Offshore Energy Accounts.

-Where offshore reservoirs straddle maritime boundaries (transboundary reservoirs), compilers may need to coordinate with neighbouring country statistical offices to avoid double-counting or under-counting of shared resources.
-The SEEA Central Framework notes that "where mineral and energy resources are shared among two or more countries, only the country's share of the resource should be recorded in its asset accounts" (SEEA CF para 5.93)[10].
+Transboundary reservoirs.
+Where offshore reservoirs straddle maritime boundaries, the SEEA Central Framework requires that "only the country's share of the resource should be recorded in its asset accounts" (SEEA CF para.
+5.93)[10].
+Share allocation rules:

 3.1.2 Offshore wind energy